ZenryokuService/LiveHouseMap/README.md

 see lower.

 #### Design
-1. Read KML file at initial display, create overlay and display
+1. Select data from DB<del>Read KML file</del> at initial display, create overlay and display
 2. Operate with the action button at the bottom of the screen <BR/>
 * The area of this action button can slide sideways
 3. An overlay button can be prepared on the action button to add an overlay on the screen <br/>